rkoshak/openhab-docs/configuration/items.md

 FIRST_QUARTER=🌓 First Quarter
 ```

+Depending on the [Intial Startup Package]({{base}}/configuration/packages.html) selected, the Map Transformation may need to be installed.

 ## Icons
 OpenHAB provides you a set of [basic icons]({{base}}/addons/iconsets/classic/readme.html) by default.
 However if you wish to use custom icons you need to place them inside the `conf/icons/classic/` folder.